MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/provisioned-throughput.md

 #### How many concurrent calls can I have on my deployment?

 The number of concurrent calls you can achieve depends on each call's shape (prompt size, max_token parameter, etc.).
-The service will continue to accept calls until the utilization reach 100%.
-To determine the approximate number of concurrent calls you can model out the maximum requests per minute for a particular call shape in the [capacity calculator](https://oai.azure.com/portal/calculator).
+The service continues to accept calls until the utilization reach 100%.
+To determine the approximate number of concurrent calls, you can model out the maximum requests per minute for a particular call shape in the [capacity calculator](https://oai.azure.com/portal/calculator).
 If the system generates less than the number of samplings tokens like max_token, it will accept more requests.

 ## What models and regions are available for provisioned throughput?